Anker PowerCore+ Mini 3350mAh at a glance

 The market has recently been flooded with these “lipstick” sized devices and a lot of them are mass-produced and cheaply made.
 The Anker PowerCore+ mini defies the odds and manages to keep costs down whilst still providing quality components.
 It comes with its own micro USB cable but if you’re charging an Apple device, you’ll have to use your own.

 *Check out the Anker brand page here.

 Capacity & Charging speed

-The Anker PowerCore mini boasts a battery capacity of 3350 mAh.
+The Anker PowerCore+ mini boasts a battery capacity of 3350 mAh.
 Not bad for a power bank of this size.
-Internally, Anker haven’t skimped on the quality of their battery, nor the use of space within.
+Internally, Anker hasn’t skimped on the quality of their battery, nor the use of space within.
 Product performance varies a little depending on the unit, which is a shame.
-Especially because it’s clear that Anker have done all they can to fit the best technology into the smallest space possible.
-Their PowerIQ technology also smartly identifies the type of device its charging to optimize charging efficiency.
+Especially because it’s clear that Anker has done all they can to fit the best technology into the smallest space possible.
+Their PowerIQ technology also smartly identifies the type of device it’s charging to optimize charging efficiency.

 Look and feel

 Although I’m not personally a huge fan of the cylindrical-shaped power banks, they tend to be incredibly popular.
 In saying this, the Anker PowerCore mini portable charger looks pretty smart and manages to avoid that “tacky” look that some competitors have.
 On the black model, the surface is finished with a smooth, shiny matte and the lines are slick and tidy.
 There is a single light located at the end of the device to indicate charge.
 This is positioned on the same end as both the micro USB and regular USB inputs.